This blog may contain affiliate links. Read our disclosure policy for more info.

 - Pet friendly?: No

 For those looking for a cheap place to stay in Banff, the Samesun Banff is a perfect choice!
-Rooms are well under $180 a night and are comfortable with a private bathroom, a small balcony, and free parking included.
+Rooms are well under $180 CAD a night and are comfortable with a private bathroom, a small balcony, and free parking included.
+You can find a dorm bed in a mixed room for as low as $28 CAD!

 That all being said, the reviews of this hotel are incredible for the price and there is a reason it is almost always booked full months in advance!

-8. Fox Inn & Suites – Best Hotel for a Group Weekend Getaway
+8. Fox Inn and Suites – Best hotel for a group weekend getaway

-- Amenities & Facilities: Chili’s onsite restaurant and bar, huge hot tub styled like a cave, sauna, mountain views, one and two-bedroom apartments with kitchens.
+- Amenities and Facilities: Chili’s onsite restaurant and bar, huge hot tub styled like a cave, sauna, mountain views, one and two-bedroom apartments with kitchens.
 Free underground parking, free breakfast, and laundry facilities.

 - Location: A 10-minute walk from the center of Banff town